 There are some cultural observations here and there.
 There is some romance and some heartbreak.
 We also get to hear quite a bit of what he has to say about the theoretical implications of travel and self-discovery.
 But there is a certain paleness to it all.

 Instead of diving deeper into his story, instead of allowing us to discover more and ultimately come to our own conclusions, Körner often takes a step back and starts explaining his motivations: why did he choose to do what he did, why did he choose to not do what he didn’t do, etc. etc.

 This book reminded me of Michael Wigge‘s account of his own world tour, which was short and bland.
 Körner’s writing, however, was a bit better than that of Wigge, and he seems to have put more effort into it.

 who might want to read this

 Körner’s feat of doing work and travel in a few countries isn’t much.
 His storytelling and his writing style are both okay, and the info he shares is okayish.

 If you’re interested in the work and travel experience, check this one out.

-Also read: Dennis Gastmann, because he’s more entertaining.
+Also read: Dennis Gastmann, for a travel book that’s more entertaining.